 This simple project turns hardware store leftovers into an imaginative, interactive toy.
 Plastic pipes and connectors are durable and endlessly re-workable.
 Keep some handy for a spontaneous exercise in spatial awareness and manual dexterity anytime!

 What You Need:

 - Pieces of plastic pipes, variety of easy-to-manage lengths

 - Pipe connectors, many "T" and "L" shaped pieces

 - Duct tape

-- Cover any sharp edges with duct tape.
+- Cover any sharp edges of the pipes with duct tape.

 Pipes are an essential—but hidden and often overlooked—part of modern living.
-They can be fun and educational, too, and the possibilities are endless!
+Not only are they fun, but they're educational too.
+The possibilities are endless!